exponentis/openai-assistants-api-integration/README.md

-# Resilient OpenAI Assistants API integration
+# Resilient integration with the OpenAI Assistants API

 This is a pilot toolkit for a well-designed Python-based integration with OpenAI's Assistants API, built to withstand the fast-evolving AI technology landscape.